SaiCodez/Cursor-Focus/README.md

 and press Enter.

-Place `App.exe` in the folder that opens.
+Place `Cursor Focus.exe` in the folder that opens.

 ## Hotkey